vim-vigor/vigor/README.md

 that will work for everyone, as well as codify the "best practices" in the vim community.

-This repository will include other layers as submodules, but the only actual code in this repository will be the basic framework for loading layers.

 The core Vigor framework does *not* prescribe any particular way of doing things.
 In fact, Vigor doesn't do anything *at all* unless a user tells it to.